One place I’ve always wanted to visit:

 Jason Johnson is a husband to Emily, foster and adoptive dad, pastor, writer and speaker.

-Jason and his wife, Emily, live in Texas with their four daughters and enjoy whatever it is they’re doing, as long as it’s together.
+He and Emily, and their four girls live in Texas and enjoy whatever it is they’re doing, as long as it’s together.